-5 B-3d(2) Retrievably Stored Waste
+13 B-3d(2) Retrievably Stored Waste

-All retrievably stored waste containers will first be delineated into waste streams using 6 acceptable knowledge.
-All retrievably stored waste containers will be examined using 7 radiography to confirm the physical waste form (Summary Category Group), to verify the 8 absence of prohibited items, and to determine the waste characterization techniques to be used 9 based on the Summary Category Groups (i.e., S3000, S4000, S5000).
-Repackaged retrievably 10 stored waste, or any retrievably stored waste with inadequate acceptable knowledge, will be 11 characterized using either the retrievably stored or newly generated waste characterization 12 process, whichever results in greater sampling requirements.
-Radiographic results will be 13 compared to acceptable knowledge results to ensure correct Waste Matrix Code assignment 14 and identification of prohibited items.
-If radiographic analysis do not confirm the physical waste 15 form, waste will be reassigned as specified in Section B-3c.
-Generator/storage sites may elect 16 to substitute visual examination for radiographic analysis.
-17
+All retrievably stored waste containers will first be delineated into waste streams using 14 acceptable knowledge.
+All retrievably stored waste containers will be examined using 15 radiography to confirm the physical waste form (Summary Category Group), to verify the 16 absence of prohibited items, and to determine the waste characterization techniques to be used 17 based on the Summary Category Groups (i.e., S3000, S4000, S5000).
+Repackaged retrievably 18 stored waste, or any retrievably stored waste with inadequate acceptable knowledge, will be 19 characterized using either the retrievably stored or newly generated waste characterization 20 process, whichever results in greater sampling requirements, unless it is demonstrated that 21 control charting cannot be applied effectively.
+Solids sampling for repackaged or treated S3000 22 waste may be characterized as retrievably stored waste if the generator/storage sites 23 demonstrates that control charting cannot be applied effectively to the repackaging or treatment 24 process This determination by the generator/storage site must be documented on the 25 Characterization Information Summary and will be examined by the Permittees during audits 26 (Permit Attachment B6).
+In this case, the minimum number of solids samples required for any 27 S3000 waste stream or waste stream lot is the number of samples determined in accordance 28 with Section B2-2a.
+Radiographic results will be compared to acceptable knowledge results to 29 ensure correct Waste Matrix Code assignment and identification of prohibited items.
+If 30 radiographic analysis do not confirm the physical waste form, waste will be reassigned as 31 specified in Section B-3c.
+Generator/storage sites may elect to substitute visual examination for 32 radiographic analysis.
+33